-Leclanché signed a purchase order with ads-tec in August 2016 to produce 26.1 MWH of modules ("Lot 3").
+Leclanché signed a purchase order with a supplier in August 2016 to produce 26.1 MWH of modules ("Lot 3").
 The production of Lot 3 was conditional to the completion of a capital raise by Leclanché of at least kCHF 25'000.
-Consequently, in Management's opinion, there is a risk that ads-tec initiates a legal action to claim damages for a potential loss of margin due to the non-production of Lot 3.
+The supplier has initiated a legal action to claim damages for a potential loss of margin due to the non-production of Lot 3.
+At the same time, Leclanché initiated a legal action against the supplier for a lack of capacity in modules delivered.
+At the time of this report, the different settlement proposals have been refused by the parties and hence the future financial effects cannot be reliably and precisely estimated.
+The procedure is still on-going.
+The potential undiscounted amount of the total payments that the group could be required to make, if there was an adverse decision related to the lawsuit, is estimated to be approximately kCHF 3'300.